IBM/zopeneditor-about/README.md

 - Activation of this VS Code extension
 - Deactivation of this VS Code extension
 - Opening, closing and saving files of a specific language such as COBOL, PL/I, HLASM, REXX, JCL
-- Resolving of include files and assembler macros: success or failure
+- Resolving of include files and assembler macros: number of successes or failures
 - Using common language server operations such as code completion, references, definition, rename
 - Starting a user build
 - Responding to the feedback dialog